slashme/parliamentdiagram/README.md

 ## Dependencies

 * Requires the jscolor script, available from [jscolor.com](jscolor.com).
-* Requires python (not sure what minimum version will work).
+* Requires Python, at least 3.8 is recommended.

 ## License